Over the past 8 years dna has been hosting our annual mass dance programme built on the legacy of the 2012 London Olympic and Paralympic Games.

 2015-2016 – Dance Rio (Rio Olympics)

-Why not head over to our Video Library and check out this years performances from Barking, Dagenham and Essex!
+Why not head over to our Video Library and check out our past performances from Barking, Dagenham and Essex!